generates/kdot/README.md

 # kdot
-> A tool for developing, deploying, and running CI on Kubernetes
+> A tool for managing apps on Kubernetes

 &nbsp;